GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    # [GT] using-dsl: gtscript

 This will serve two purposes, first it will mark the file as being written in GTScript.
-Any name that in Python can be accessed by `from gt4py.gtscript import *` will work when compiling with `gtpyc` but will be deemed undefined by the Python interpreter.
+Any name that in Python can be accessed by :code:`from gt4py.gtscript import *` will work when compiling with ``gtpyc`` but will be deemed undefined by the Python interpreter.
 It is not planned to provide any means of informing Python syntax checkers to consider these names as defined.
-Secondly `gtpyc` can replace this line with an actual `import` line without changing line numbers for error messages.
+Secondly ``gtpyc`` can replace this line with an actual :code:`import` line without changing line numbers for error messages.

-Obviously, some symbols like the `@stencil` decorator will have to be either changed or an alternative has to be offered, since we do not want loading of the input GTScript file to already trigger a compilation and though we might want to give default arguments to the backend in the decorator we want to be able to override them on the CLI.
+Obviously, some symbols like the :code:`@stencil` decorator will have to be either changed or an alternative has to be offered, since we do not want loading of the input GTScript file to already trigger a compilation and though we might want to give default arguments to the backend in the decorator we want to be able to override them on the CLI.